Docker Image: PHP with MySQLi

 browscap = /usr/local/etc/php/browscap.ini

-Finally comes the glue that brings everything together: build.sh.
-Following removing any old images, the shell script begins to build the MySQLi image first.
+The build.sh bash script is the second to last piece of the puzzle.
+Using the passed command line argument for the version, the shell script begins to build the MySQLi image first.
 From there, the script continues on to the browscap variants.
 The script pulls the latest browscap file, runs the browscap Dockerfile, then removes the browscap file that was pulled.
 This is repeated 2 more times for each browscap variant.
+The variants are then pushed to DockerHub.

 #!/bin/bash

-# Build apache image with mysqli and memcached extension
+# Build php image with mysqli and memcached extension

 cd MySQLi